Iraq: Culture

 Iraq's culture has a deep heritage that extends back in time to ancient Mesopotamian culture.
 Iraq has one of the longest written traditions in the world including architecture, literature, music, dance, painting, weaving, pottery, calligraphy, stonemasonry and metalworking.
 The culture of Iraq or Mesopotamia is one of the world's oldest cultural histories and is considered one of the most influential cultures in the world.
-Mesopotamian legacy went on to influence and shape the civilizations of the Old World in different ways such as inventing writing system, mathematics, time, calendar, astrology and law code.
-Iraq is home diverse ethnic groups and has a very long and rich heritage and have contributed to the culture differently.
-The country is known for its poets، architects، painters and sculptors who are among the best in the region, some of them being world-class.
-Iraq is known for producing fine handicrafts, including rugs and carpets among many other things.

-For centuries, the capital, Baghdad was the Medieval centre of the literary and artistic Arab world, but its artistic traditions suffered at the hands of the Mongol invaders in the 13th century.
-Baghdad evolved into a significant cultural, commercial, and intellectual center of the Muslim world.
-This, in addition to housing several key academic institutions, including the House of Wisdom, as well as hosting a multiethnic and multireligious environment, garnered the city a worldwide reputation as the "Centre of Learning".
+Mesopotamian legacy went on to influence and shape the civilisations of the Old World in different ways such as inventing writing system, mathematics, time, calendar, astrology and the law code.
+Iraq is home to diverse ethnic groups that have each contributed in different ways to the country's long and rich heritage.
+The country is known for its poets, architects, painters and sculptors, who are among the best in the region, some of them being world-class.
+Iraq is known for producing fine handicrafts, including rugs and carpets.

 Art

 There were several interconnected traditions of art in ancient Iraq.
 The Abbasid Dynasty developed in the Abbasid Caliphate between 750 and 945, primarily in its heartland of Mesopotamia.
 The Abbasids were influenced mainly by Mesopotamian art traditions and later influenced Persian as well as Central Asian styles.
-Between the 8th and 13th-centuries during the Abbasid period, pottery achieved a high level of sophistication, calligraphy began to be used to decorate the surface of decorative objects and illuminated manuscripts, particularly Q'ranic texts became more complex and stylised.
+Between the 8th and 13th centuries during the Abbasid period, pottery achieved a high level of sophistication, calligraphy began to be used to decorate the surface of decorative objects and illuminated manuscripts, particularly Q'ranic texts became more complex and stylised.
 Iraq's first art school was established during this period, allowing artisans and crafts to flourish.

 At the height of the Abbasid period, in the late 12th century, a stylistic movement of manuscript illustration and calligraphy emerged.
 Now known as the Baghdad School, this movement of Islamic art was characterised by representations of everyday life and the use of highly expressive faces rather than the stereotypical characters that had been used in the past.
-The school consisted of calligraphers, illustrators, transcribers and translators, who collaborated to produce illuminated manuscripts derived from non-Arabic sources.
-The works were primarily scientific, philosophical, social commentary or humorous entertainments.